Introduction

 The 2024 rules fully double the healing dice for Cure Wounds, Healing Word, and the mass versions of both.
 The hope was to combat the horrible feeling of spending a turn to heal 1d8+3 damage only to see an enemy deal 1d8+3 damage the very next turn.
 These improvements put healing in a slightly better position at low levels, but didn’t solve the fundamental issues around healing in combat.

-With rare exceptions, healing in combat remains an attrition fight in a game where the players’ resources must last a whole day, while enemies only need to last about 3 rounds.
-On top of that, enemy damage values scale at the same rate as the healing provided by even the upgraded spells.
 A Brown Bear at CR 1 does 13 average damage in one turn, and Healing Word will heal an average of 8 damage.
-A Giant Ape at CR 7 does 44 average damage, while Healing Word cast at 4th level (the best slot a 7th-level caster will have) only heals an average of 28 damage.
+A Giant Ape at CR 7 does 44 average damage, while Healing Word cast as a level 4 spell (the best slot a 7th-level caster will have) only heals an average of 28 damage.
 While this means the percentage of the damage healed remains roughly the same, the value of a higher-level spell slot should be substantially more impactful than just undoing ~60% of a single enemy’s turn.

 Forced Movement